-This easy tomato cauliflower soup features a lovely blend of Indian spices.
+This easy dairy-free cauliflower soup features a lovely blend of Indian spices.
 The cauliflower itself gets a quick roasting in the oven, to really bring out the flavour and to make the assembly of this soup very quick.
 You can easily roast the cauliflower ahead and add to the soup pot later, too.

 This soup is definitely hearty enough for a dinner soup, but also a great soup for cooking up a pot and enjoying from the fridge for lunches.

 Canned Tomatoes: The recipe specifies whole tomatoes, but if you only have diced canned tomatoes on hand, go ahead and use those.
 Crushed tomatoes would work, though the soup would be more smooth than chunky.